 - I will share tips from an anonymous grader who has worked for many years with Chevening.
 The post will be available by August 2019.

 - I and my team have helped a couple of folks review their essays over the years.
 Many have had a good level of success in the Chevening application and subsequent interview.
 Due to time constraints, we cannot help everyone review their essays.
 We can help you review your essays but you should expect to hear from us within 14 days.
-So the earlier, the better!
-All is done for free!.

 Good luck as you apply